Conveyancing & Property Fees

 The fees we offer will vary depending on factors such as the value and complexity of the property involved, and the circumstances of the parties to the transaction.
 The table below shows the starting fee level applicable to certain transactions.
 Please contact us for a fixed fee quote which is tailored to your specific transaction.
 All fees shown below are exclusive of VAT, which means that VAT (currently at the rate of 20%) would be added to your final bill.

 Our fixed conveyancing fees

-Our prices for our conveyancing services are from:
+Our prices for our conveyancing services are as follows:

 All fees quoted are exclusive of VAT, which will be added to your final bill.